ZertoPublic/Z4K/docs/Z4KAdministrationGuide.md

 kubectl zrt move [vpg-name] [checkpoint ID]
 ```

+>Where:
->Where [checkpoint ID] can be either an ID, or enter "latest" for the latest checkpoint.
+>[checkpoint ID] can be either an ID, or enter "latest" for the latest checkpoint.

 >	After the command is run, the VPG state will be updated to StartingMove.